-Easy Almond Salmon for Two is easy enough for a weeknight, fancy enough for company.
-Double and triple for more hungry eaters.
+Easy Almond Salmon for Two is quick-to-prepare for a weeknight, but fancy enough for company.
+Double and triple the recipe if feeding more than two.

 Back when my children were young, I did the occasional grocery store demonstration for Landlock Seafood Company in Dallas.
-Not sure if the company still exists, but their recipes still populate my personal cookbook because they were easy and good enough to convince people to impulse-buy their fish.
+Their recipes still populate my personal cookbook.
+This suggests they were easy and good enough to convince people to impulse-buy their fish.

-I got this recipe from Landlock, and it has been our favorite way to eat salmon for many years.
+Thanks to Landlock Seafood, this has been our favorite way to eat salmon for years.
 In fact, this is the second time Almond Salmon has been featured on this blog.
-It was time for a redo with new pictures that would do justice to this simple salmon recipe.
+It was time for a redo with new pictures that would do justice to this simple fish recipe.

 - 1 tablespoon vegetable oil (use half butter if you prefer)